U.S. Presidential Scholars in the Arts

 The U.S. Presidential Scholars Program was established in 1964 by President Lyndon B. Johnson in order to recognize and honor the nation’s top graduating high school seniors.
 In 1979, the program was expanded to include students who demonstrated talent in the visual, creative and performing arts.
 The program was expanded again in 2015 to recognize students who demonstrate ability and accomplishment in career and technical education fields.

-Scholars are selected annually by the White House Commission on Presidential Scholars, based on academic achievement, personal characteristics, leadership and service activities, and writing ability.
-Every year, thousands of candidates qualify for the program based on outstanding performance on the College Board SAT and ACT exams, and through nominations made by Chief State School Officers or YoungArts.
+Scholars are selected annually by the White House Commission on Presidential Scholars, based on academic achievement, personal characteristics, leadership and service activities and writing ability.
+Every year, thousands of candidates qualify for the program based on outstanding performance on the College Board SAT and ACT exams, and through nominations made by Chief State School Officers, other partner recognition programs or YoungArts.

 Becoming a U.S. Presidential Scholar In the Arts